 Question: What is the average market time to deposit a home in my neighborhood?

-I will be happy to prepare that information prior to our appointment.
+You wil get receive that information at your appointment..
 I will also examine the recent sales to observe any trends.

 Question: What did my neighbor sell their house for?

-I will be happy to provide that any and on information of past real estate activity in your neighborhood.
-However, the most important things that will determine the market value for your home are the sales which have occurred within the last six months of similiar properties, as well as the condition of your home.
+You will receive any and all information on real estate activity in the past in your neighborhood However, the most important things that will determine the market value for your home are the sales which have occurred within the last six months of similiar properties, as well as the condition of your home.

 Question: Can you explain the different property sales in my neighborhood?